Preprint Preprint Preprint Preprint Preprint Preprint Preprint Preprint Preprint Preprint

 Faculty of Science, University of Trento, 38050 Povo, TN, Italy.

-Recent measurements on a class of high-Tc superconductors (HTSC) have shown that Cooper-pairs binding may be associated to a d-wave, while in another class, d and s waves may coexist.
+may be associated to a d-wave, while in another class, d

+When d-wave Cooper-pairs are injected in a superconductor that can sustain s-wave binding, d-wave pairs decay to s-wave pairs and energy is irradiated by means of gravitons.
 We show that in s-wave to d-wave type superconductor (SDS) junctions in an equilibrium condition no net gravitational wave energy is emitted, on the other hand under non equilibrium conditions a net gravitational wave energy is emitted by the junction.
+Experiments which show a gravitational interaction between inomogeneus high-Tc superconductors, under non equilibrium conditions, and test objects may be understood by accepting a possibility of emission of gravitational radiation from SDS junctions. |

 Introduction.
 In spite of the fact that quantum gravity is a theory currently under development (1), there are few elementary concepts that are involved in the application of some basic ideas related to the quantization of the gravitational field.
 For istance, it has been demonstrated (2) that gravitational waves, because of their quadrupolar nature, are carried by particles of spin 2, named gravitons.
 Moreover it has been suggested that atomic transitions for which the quantum number L changes by + or – 2, and for which the total quantum number J changes by 0 or + or – 2 are quadrupolar transitions and are permitted for the emission of gravitons, while the emission of photons is forbidden (2) (3).